startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

     Backtracking

     Backtracking is a general algorithm for finding all (or some) solutions to some computational problems, notably constraint satisfaction problems, that incrementally builds candidates to the solutions, and abandons each partial candidate c ("backtracks") as soon as it determines that c cannot possibly be completed to a valid solution.
     It enumerates a set of partial candidates that, in principle, could be completed in various ways to give all the possible solutions to the given problem.
     The completion is done incrementally, by a sequence of candidate extension steps.
     Conceptually, the partial candidates are represented as the nodes of a tree structure, the potential search tree.
     Each partial candidate is the parent of the candidates that differ from it by a single extension step, the leaves of the tree are the partial candidates that cannot be extended any further.
     It traverses this search tree recursively, from the root down, in depth-first order (DFS).
     It realizes that it has made a bad choice & undoes the last choice by backing up.
     For more details: Sanjiv Bhatia's presentation on Backtracking for UMSL.

     Branch And Bound

     A branch-and-bound algorithm consists of a systematic enumeration of candidate solutions by means of state space search: the set of candidate solutions is thought of as forming a rooted tree with the full set at the root.
     The algorithm explores branches of this tree, which represent subsets of the solution set.
     Before enumerating the candidate solutions of a branch, the branch is checked against upper and lower estimated bounds on the optimal solution, and is discarded if it cannot produce a better solution than the best one found so far by the algorithm.
     It may traverse the tree in any following manner:
         BFS (Breath First Search) or (FIFO) Branch and Bound D-Search or (LIFO) Branch and Bound
         Least Count Search or (LC) Branch and Bound

+0.5) Preprocess and do a running comparison between 2 containers.
+    For instance, to do certain problems you need to sort a list and then compare the sorted list to another list to determine ways to do sliding window/2pointer type techniques.

 1) Exploit problem structure